rob040/LEDmatrixClock/README.md

 * Automatic timezone (from Local weather), hence no need for TimeZoneDB.
 * Added a favicon for easy recognition in your browser.
 * Support for different display sizes without re-compilation, via configuration page (device will reboot upon change).
-* Using the 'LittleFS' filesystem in stead of the depecated 'SPIFFS' filesystem
+* Using the 'LittleFS' filesystem in stead of the deprecated 'SPIFFS' filesystem
 * Using ArduinoJson upgraded to version 7
 * Webpage now has switchable dark-mode view
 * Webpage now has switchable automatic page update